 What is Lead Nurturing?

-Lead nurturing is the process of developing relationships with leads through relevant, timely content at every stage of their buyer journey.
-Until they’re ready to buy.
+Lead nurturing is the process of developing relationships with leads through relevant, timely content at every stage of their buyer journey, until they're ready to buy.

 Most leads aren't ready to purchase the moment they first engage.
 They're researching, comparing options, building internal consensus, or waiting for budget.
 Lead nurturing bridges that gap by staying helpful and visible without being pushy.
 Think of it as the difference between a salesperson who calls every day asking "ready to buy yet?" and one who sends useful articles and checks in when the timing makes sense.